Luindi Chiefdom: Administration and governance

 Source: Administrative archives of Luindi Chiefdom, rapport annuel de la Chefferie de Lwindi, 2019.

 Historically, the authority of the Mwami is monarchical and initiatory.
 It goes back to ancient times, incorporated into myths and legends that recount its origins.
 According to local accounts, the kingdom was founded around 1620 by Data wa Nyabatwa, who came from Mukuju on his way to Kalungu to visit a chief named Nakabumbano.
-Ceding his throne to him under the rain, Nakabumbano witnessed Data wa Nyabatwa proclaim himself king, saying: "Nyi'tolera bwani bwami" ("I have picked up my kingdom").
-This event marked the foundation of the Batumba dynasty of Luindi.
+Ceding his throne to him under the rain, Nakabumbano witnessed Data wa Nyabatwa proclaim himself king, saying: "Nyi'tolera bwani bwami" ("I have picked up my kingdom"), and this event marked the foundation of the Batumba dynasty of Luindi.

 The designation of kings is the prerogative of the Benenamishungwe Kalazambango, a small lineage of the Bashimbi of Luindi.
 They are assisted by the Banyamuganga, guardians of the royal insignia, who carry the title Bagingi in Kinyindu, meaning "wise men".
 One of the most important insignia is the Ishungwe, a cap made of leopard or lion skin, inlaid with bones of deceased kings and dangerous animals such as lions, gorillas, and leopards.
 This cap symbolizes continuity with past rulers and was traditionally worn only by the Batambu (groupement chiefs) and the mwami.

 Upon the death of the mwami, the ruling Batumba family designates a successor in consultation with Nabulizi, the elder of the ethnic group, and Nashimbi, whose agreement is sought before enthronement.

 The dignitaries of Luindi Chiefdom exercise political and customary authority at different levels.
 At the top of this hierarchy is the Mutambo, who serves as the customary chief and head of a groupement, holding significant influence over community governance.
 At a more localized level, the Mugula functions as the head of a localité.
 Security and enforcement fall under the responsibility of the Changalume, who acts as either a soldier or a policeman.
 Closest to the king himself is the Mwambali wa Mwami, who serves as the monarch's bodyguard and personal attendant.